olivia-em/docblog/src/projects/lip.md

 That was really the goal for the about page, that people would only find it if they were really looking, so it's hypertext link is angled out of the way from being seen immediately and it's not a super visible color until it is hovered over.
 I also spent time optimizing the interaction in Three.js, because there a lot of stuff being tracked in certain orders, like tracking whether the user is dragging on an object vs. the scene, managing a drag vs. a click, and also tracking zooms / centering.

-Note: This was my first time using Three.js and React, so I did use ChatGPT & Github Copilot to assist with the coding throughout the project, especially in man
+Note: This was my first time using Three.js and React, so I did use ChatGPT & Github Copilot to assist with the coding throughout the project, but I feel like I've learned a lot about these languages through this.
+I knew I could achieve certain things, but I didn't know how.
+I would often search for examples, but what I wanted to do was pretty niche, so I feel like I was learning the affordances of Three.js through constant iteration.